gallelloit/productcrud/README.md

 - Spring Data JPA for entity management (Repository)
 - Runs on port 8085

+##### TODOs
+- Customize error handling
+- Dates format validation
+- Enhancing order placing.
+Only working with direct persisting so far.
+Necesary to link existing products to new orders.

 ##### How to run
 1. Git clone from
 2. To run tests, type mvn test from command line